3cki/wichtel-wizard/DEPLOYMENT.md

-# Deploying Wichteln Wizard to Vercel
+# Deploying Wichtel Wizard to Vercel

-This guide will walk you through deploying your Wichteln Wizard application to Vercel with Vercel Postgres.
+This guide will walk you through deploying your Wichtel Wizard application to Vercel with Vercel Postgres.

 ## Prerequisites